 Our commitment to sustainable business, diversity, social justice and global partnerships echoes our core philosophy of responsible leadership.
 As one of the top-ranked public universities, we have been recognized worldwide for our investments in diversity, social responsibility, and visionary academics.

-Our Graduate Business Programs conveniently located at our Downtown Campus in the heart of San Francisco prepares leaders for careers in the growing innovative industries of the dynamic Bay Area and global marketplace.
+Our Graduate Business Programs, conveniently located at the SF State Downtown Campus in the heart of San Francisco, prepares leaders for careers in the growing innovative industries of the dynamic Bay Area and global marketplace.

 Business Administration is the largest undergraduate major at SF State.
-Approximately 20% of the undergraduate students major in business administration.
+Approximately 20 percent of the undergraduate students major in business administration.
 The College confers about 1200 undergraduate degrees and 225 graduate degrees each year.

 The mission of the College of Business at SF State is to provide high quality business education to a diverse learning community through innovative teaching, research, and service.

 We fulfill this mission by preparing undergraduate and graduate students and the larger community to have successful careers through:

 - student engagement, learner centered activities, learner feedback and diverse teaching methods,

 - relevant and distinctive basic and applied scholarship,

 The strategic goals of the College of Business are social justice, internationalization, innovation, and investment in faculty, staff, and students.

 Accredited by AACSB International in 1964, the College of Business seeks to provide high quality business education to a diverse learning community through innovative teaching, research, and support.